Best VPN for China 2023: Get Around The Great Firewall?

-In the 21st century, China has become infamous for a second "Great Wall", this time in the digital domain.
-The so-called "Great Firewall" prevents dissidents from voicing their opposition, and the country's citizenry from exposure to Western influence, but it also blocks numerous websites that are part of most people's everyday life (outside of China, of course).
+China has become infamous for a second "Great Wall", this time in the digital domain.
+The so-called "Great Firewall" prevents dissidents from voicing their opposition, and the country's citizenry from exposure to Western influence.
+At the same time, it blocks numerous websites that are part of most people's everyday life (outside of China, of course).

-To find out whether one of your favorite sites is blocked, you can consult our Internet censorship checker.
-Should you want to access any of these websites while visiting or living in China, you'll need a VPN.
+To find out whether one of your favorite sites is blocked, have a look at our Internet censorship checker.
+Should you want to access any of these websites while visiting China or living there, you'll need a VPN.

 Wikipedia is blocked in China because it contains information that casts the ruling Chinese Communist Party in an unfavorable light.

-VPNs aren't only good for concealing your traffic and helping you surf the Internet anonymously, they also make it possible to circumvent geo-blocking and restrictions in countries that limit Internet access, such as China.
+VPNs aren't only good for concealing your traffic and helping you surf the Internet anonymously, but they also make it possible to circumvent geo-blocking and restrictions in countries that limit Internet access, like China.
 Should you find yourself heading there in the near future, and want to be able to access websites like Google or YouTube, a reliable VPN is the best solution.

 Unfortunately, not every VPN provider has what it takes to bypass the "Great Firewall", so, we looked at all 27 providers from our sample to see which are useful for your next trip to China, and which are better left at home.